fitchtech/azure-devops/README.md

 ### Stages Template

 [Stages Template for Nesting Steps Templates](./docs/stages.md) into jobs of a stage.
-Provides expression driven stage creation for inserting steps templates into the jobs of a stage in stages.
+Provides an expression-driven stage creation for inserting steps templates into the jobs of a stage in stages.
 A stage is inserted into stages only when the stage has jobs and values for the minimum required parameters in the steps.

 ### Preset Templates